 Adoption Credit Included in Minimum Wage Bill

-WASHINGTON (AP) _ House and Senate negotiators agreed Wednesday on provisions of legislation raising the minimum wage and cutting business taxes, clearing the way for final congressional approval by the weekend.
+WASHINGTON (AP) _ House and Senate negotiators struck a tentative agreement Wednesday clearing the way for final congressional approval of legislation raising the minimum wage and cutting taxes on businesses.

-The deal, which both House and Senate negotiators have approved, would include a $5,000 credit to defray adoption expenses, said House Ways and Means Chairman Bill Archer, R-Texas.
+The deal, which House negotiators have approved, would include a $5,000 credit to defray adoption expenses, said House Ways and Means Chairman Bill Archer, R-Texas.

 Parents adopting children younger than 18 could subtract up to $5,000 in adoption expenses from their income taxes.
 Unused portions of the credit could be carried forward for up to five years.